KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

     Artifacts Import - Export file selection #2

-Clicking on *NEXT*, it is possible to see all the items available and choose which of them to import to the *target* Knowage environment.
+Clicking on *NEXT*, it is possible to see and select the items to be imported to the *target* Knowage environment.

 .. figure:: media/impexp_gallery6.png

     Artifacts Import - items selection

-Click on the *IMPORT* button to make widgets and functions in Knowage.
+Click on the *IMPORT* button to make selected widgets and functions available in the new environment.

 .. figure:: media/impexp_gallery7.png